kecnry/distl/docs/api/Function.md

 A Function distribution allows for any python callable to be stored that utilizes distributions under-the-hood.
-When calling <Function.sample>, any argument passed to the function that is a <BaseDistribution> object will be sampled prior to being passed to the callable function.
+When calling [Function.sample](Function.sample.md), any argument passed to the function that is a [BaseDistribution](BaseDistribution.md) object will be sampled prior to being passed to the callable function.

 In order to save or load these distributions, it is necessary to have